Joe Amato (dragster driver)

-Joe Amato (born June 13, 1944) is an American dragster driver, who won the National Hot Rod Association's Top Fuel championship five occasions and scored 52 event victories, most of them with crew chief Tim Richards.
+Joe Amato (born June 13, 1944) is an American dragster driver, who won the National Hot Rod Association's Top Fuel championship on five occasions and scored 52 event victories, most of them with crew chief Tim Richards.
 He was the first driver to exceed 260 mph and 280 mph in competition.

 Early life and education

 Amato was born in Exeter, Pennsylvania, on June 13, 1944.
 He began racing cars as a teenager, when he worked at his family's auto parts store.
 He dropped out of high school to help run the store when his father had serious heart problems; eventually, Amato built the business into Keystone Automotive, a large and successful automotive wholesaler and distributor.